Why Is My Dump Cake Still Powdery?

 Incorrect Mixing of Ingredients

 One of the most significant factors contributing to a powdery texture is improper mixing.
 When ingredients like the cake mix, fruit, and butter aren’t mixed properly, it can result in dry spots throughout the cake.
 Dump cakes often don’t require much mixing, but you still need to ensure that the ingredients are distributed evenly.
-Not enough liquid or unevenly distributed cake mix can lead to that unwanted powdery texture.
+Not having enough liquid or unevenly distributed cake mix can lead to an unwanted powdery texture.

 Using the Wrong Type of Cake Mix

 Not all cake mixes are created equal.
 Using a cake mix that isn’t ideal for dump cakes can affect the texture of your final product.
-Some cake mixes might be too dry or require different proportions of liquids, which can cause them to not integrate properly with the other ingredients.
+Some cake mixes might be too dry or require different proportions of liquids, which can cause them to not integrate appropriately with the other ingredients.
 Stick with a cake mix specifically labeled for dump cakes or one that matches the moisture levels needed for this type of dessert.

 Skimping on Liquid Ingredients

 A key reason why dump cakes end up powdery is insufficient moisture.
-The cake mix needs enough liquid to hydrate properly.
+The cake mix needs enough liquid to hydrate appropriately.
 If you cut back on the amount of butter or milk—or worse, skip them entirely—you might end up with a dry, powdery top layer.
 To prevent this, make sure you’re using the recommended amount of liquid for the recipe, and don’t be afraid to adjust the liquid quantities if necessary.

 How to Avoid a Powdery Dump Cake